open-telemetry/opentelemetry-specification/specification/metrics/api.md

 contribution is defined in this way, independent of the collection interval duration, thanks to the properties of asynchronous instruments.

+## Concurrency

+For languages which support concurrent execution the Metrics APIs provide specific guarantees and safeties.
+Not all of API functions are safe to be called concurrently.

+**MeterProvider** - all methods are safe to be called concurrently.

+**Meter** - all methods are safe to be called concurrently.

+**Instrument** - All methods of any Instrument are safe to be called concurrently.

+**Bound Instrument** - All methods of any Bound Instrument are safe to be called concurrently.

 ## Related OpenTelemetry work